Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-15-implement-sdk-eclipse.md

 1. Copy additional dependency jars from the SDK Explorer project found <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer/eclipse-build-google/libs" target="_blank">HERE</a>.
 Your final libs folder should resemble this sample where x.x.x is the version you are using:<br/>
     <img class="img-responsive" src="{{ site.baseurl }}/assets/eclipse-libs.png" />

-1. If you enable locations (as described [here]({{ site.baseurl }}/location/geolocation.html)) you must copy the Android Beacon dependency from the SDK Explorer project found <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer/eclipse-build-google/libs" target="_blank">HERE</a>.
-This dependency is required for GeoLocation and will be removed as a requirement in a future release.
+1. You must copy the Android Beacon dependency from the SDK Explorer project found <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer/eclipse-build-google/libs" target="_blank">HERE</a>.
+This dependency is required for applications that will run on devices with Android OS < 5.x (Lollipop).
 Your final libs folder should resemble this sample where x.x.x is the version you are using:<br/>
     <img class="img-responsive" src="{{ site.baseurl }}/assets/eclipse-libs-location.png" />

     > Failure to add this dependency when enabling GeoLocation in readyAimFire() will result in the following crash of your app: